pak-pow/AdaVizion/README.md

 ## About The Project

-**AdaVizion** is a mobile-first EdTech application designed to revolutionize the student onboarding experience at **Enverga University**.
+**AdaVizion** is a mobile-first EdTech application designed to revolutionize the student and guest onboarding experience at **Enverga University**.

 By digitizing **Euthenics courses** and university orientation, AdaVizion turns passive learning into an active, location-based adventure.
 Students don't just "read" about university history—they explore it, unlock it, and earn achievements for mastering it.